yusronarif/ci-orm/README.md

 - `$table` : to define the table name.
 This property is mandatory to set
 - `$db_group` : to define which database group the model will connect.
 The groups can be found in `config/database.php`.
 By default it uses "default" group
-- `$primary` : to define the column name of the table's primary key.
-Default is "id".
-If your PK has other name than "id" you should change this
 - `$incrementing` : to define whether your PK is auto-increment.
 Default value is `true`.
 If you'd like to generate your Primary Key value by custom function, set this to `false`

 ## Querying